 11 Places To See In Amritsar To Spend A Magical Time In The Golden City

-World famous for housing the Golden Temple, Amritsar covers all bases that guarantee a superior time and a one-of-a-kind experience.
-The city itself embodies a very significant section of our nation's history and has been impacted by the partition and colonization in the most nuanced ways.
+Famous for housing the Golden Temple, Amritsar covers all bases that guarantee a great time and a one-of-a-kind experience.
+The city embodies a significant section of our nation's history and has been impacted by the partition and colonization.
 The city is beautiful in more ways than one.
 Over the years it has developed itself to make the experience of tourists easy and enjoyable.
 There's something for everything, be it shopping, exploring or learning.
 If you're planning to visit this magical city, then here's a comprehensive itinerary with all the places that should be on your radar to experience the best of Amritsar.

 Best Time To Visit Amritsar: December to March and July to September.